 Ink Cash Business Card from Chase

 If you prefer counting cash to tallying rewards points, Chase offers a version of its Ink business credit card with an easy-to-track rebate program.
-Earn up to $200 in bonus cash back after you spend $3,000 in your first 3 months from account opening with Ink Cash Business Credit Card, then keep earning as much as 5 percent in rebates in featured categories on the first $25,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services each account anniversary year.
+Earn up to $200 in bonus cash back after you spend $3,000 in your first 3 months from account opening with Ink Cash Business Card, then keep earning as much as 5 percent in rebates in featured categories on the first $25,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services each account anniversary year.
 Earn 2 percent cash back on the first $25,000 spent in combined purchases at gas stations and dining at restaurants each account anniversary year.
 And 1 percent cash back on all other card purchases with no limit to the amount you can earn.

 Starwood Preferred Guest® Business Credit Card from American Express

-Road warriors swear by the Starwood Preferred Guest Business Credit Card from American Express, which offers discounts from preferred vendors while multiplying rewards points good toward nights at Westin, Sheraton, W Hotels and other Starwood properties.
-Signing up for the card nets you a bonus big enough toward free nights at the Westin New York at Times Square.
+Road warriors swear by the Starwood Preferred Guest Business Credit Card from American Express, which offers rewards points good toward nights at Westin, Sheraton, W Hotels and other Starwood properties.
+Signing up for the card nets you a bonus big enough toward nights at the Westin New York at Times Square.

 Capital One® Spark® Cash for Business

 If you have excellent/good business credit, you may qualify for one of the best cash back credit cards on the market.
-Capital One® Spark℠ Cash for Business offers a straight 2-percent cash back on every purchase and a reasonable variable APR.
-This card helps you save money on the items you buy every day, while giving you flexibility to float a balance when necessary, excluding any minimum payments that are due.
+Capital One® Spark® Cash for Business offers a straight 2-percent cash back on every purchase and a reasonable variable APR.
+This card gives you flexibility to float a balance when necessary, excluding any minimum payments that are due.